-Prior to the close of business on the business day immediately preceding September 1, 2022, the 2022 Notes will be convertible only under the following circumstances: (1) during any fiscal quarter commencing after the fiscal quarter ended on June 26, 2020 (and only during such fiscal quarter), if the last reported sale price of Common Stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price per \$1,000 principal amount of 2022 Notes for each trading day; or (3) upon the occurrence of specified corporate events.
+Prior to the close of business on the business day immediately preceding September 1, 2022, the 2022 Notes will be convertible only under the following circumstances: (1) during any fiscal quarter commencing after the fiscal quarter ended on June 26, 2020 (and only during such fiscal quarter), if the last reported sale price of Common Stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price per \$1,000 principal amount of 2022 Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of Common Stock and the conversion rate on each such trading day; or (3) upon the occurrence of specified corporate events.
 Commencing on September 1, 2022 until the close of business on the second scheduled trading day immediately preceding the maturity date, the 2022 Notes will be convertible in multiples of \$1,000 principal amount regardless of the foregoing circumstances.

-The 2022 Notes became convertible as of April 1, 2022, as the last reported sale price of the Company's common stock for at least 20 trading days during a period of 30 consecutive trading days ending on April 1, 2022 was greater than 130% of the conversion price of the 2022 Notes on each applicable trading day.
-All \$37.5 million of the net carrying amount of the 2022 Notes outstanding as of April 1, 2022 was classified as a current liability as of that date.
+The 2022 Notes continue to remain convertible as of July 1, 2022, as the last reported sale price of the Company's common stock for at least 20 trading days during a period of 30 consecutive trading days ended on July 1, 2022 was greater than 130% of the conversion price of the 2022 Notes on each applicable trading day.
+All \$37.6 million of the net carrying amount of the 2022 Notes outstanding as of July 1, 2022 was classified as a current liability as of that date.